Fountain Seating Commission

 The steam-bent components are then left to dry, in a drying-jig for a few weeks.

-The flowing forms of the bent wood-fibres can be clearly seen in the ash (above and below).
-The horizontal surfaces of the chair and central installation are a lovely dark fumed oak.
+The bent wood-fibres can be clearly seen in flowing forms of ash.
+The horizontal surfaces of the chair and central installation are a contrasting colour and techniques and dark fumed oak.

 In the summer of 2021 there was a week of public engagement to generate excitement and engage people with the new public art commissions for the Amelia.
 We asked people (mostly children) to draw something they would like hidden within the installation and this brought an interesting new dimension to the Fountain Seating project.

-This led us to Dr Ian Beavis, Research Curator at Tunbridge Wells Museum, and expert of local natural history, to identify insects, plants and animals associated oak and ash trees of the Weald (the area around Tunbridge Wells in Kent).
+The children’s drawings led us to Dr Ian Beavis, Research Curator at Tunbridge Wells Museum, and an expert in the local natural history of the Weald.
+He helped us to identify the insects, plants and animals associated with oak and ash in The Weald.
 We then selected a few species that resonated with the children’s drawings, and commissioned local artist, Rachel Backshall to create illustrations that could be laser-etched onto the installation.

 We intended to show true to life wildlife illustrations of an appropriate size, and some were startling, for example the enormous Privet Hawk Moth above or the tiny oak-mining bee (Andrena ferox) which feeds almost exclusively on oak pollen and is considered threatened and requiring protection.
-Over fifty illustrations can be found hidden in the illustration, some are very obvious and others are tiny - such as wood-ants on the fumed oak.
+Over fifty illustrations can be found hidden in the Fountain Seating installation.
+Some are very obvious and others tiny and require careful looking such as wood-ants the fumed oak in the central section.

-The ‘Weald’ means woodland in Old English, and although the original woodland is lost, ash is now the most common tree in Kent.
-However many (potentially most) are dying from Ash Dieback Disease and sadly it seems likely that some of the species etched onto the Fountain Seating, will be lost within the life-time of the installation.
-Our hope is that increasing awareness and interest in local wildlife supports the museum’s intension to inspire and educate people about their local area.
-It may even encourage people to take small steps to support local wildlife, for example, by planting bee friendly flowers and tolerating some weeds in our gardens.
-Small steps taken by large numbers of people have a positive affect.
+As Ash Dieback continues to devastate ash trees in The Weald it seems likely that some of the species etched onto the Fountain Seating, will be lost within the life-time of the installation.
+Our hope is that recording current bio-diversity, and increasing awareness and interest in local wildlife, supports the museum’s intension to inspire and educate people about their local area.
+It may even encourage people to take small steps to support local wildlife, for example, by planting bee friendly flowers and tolerating weeds in our gardens and public spaces.
+Small steps taken by large numbers of people do have a positive effect.
+Sadly it has been estimated that up to 95% of ash trees will be lost in the next twenty years but there are various research projects underway nationally to identify resilient trees and make long-term plans for reintroduction with resilient trees.